- Patient presentation

-Three weeks later the patient returned for follow up.
-He was now asymptomatic with only cervical lymphadenopathy present on examination.
-An Alere™ HIV Combo – Rapid Test was conducted which was positive for p24 antigen (Ag) and HIV antibody reactive (Ab).
+An Alere™ HIV Combo – Rapid Test was conducted which was positive for p24 antigen (Ag).
 A 4th generation ELISA test was also performed and this confirmed the Alere HIV Combo – Rapid Test results.

-On initial presentation of Mr L at the clinic, there was very little offered in terms of making a diagnosis.
+On presentation of Mr L at the clinic, there was very little offered in terms of making a diagnosis.
 Clinically he presented with four signs of an inflammatory response- fever, pharyngitis, lymphadenopathy and rash.
-Upon followup three weeks later, his Alere HIV Combo – Rapid Test was positive for p24 antigen and HIV antibodies.
+The Alere HIV Combo – Rapid Test was positive for p24 antigen.
 A 4th generation ELISA test was also performed and this confirmed the Alere HIV Combo – Rapid Test results.
-It was concluded that on the initial presentation at the clinic, he was acutely infected with HIV and was showing signs of acute retroviral syndrome.
+It was concluded that he was acutely infected with HIV and was showing signs of acute retroviral syndrome.

 Fever or elevation of body temperature is caused mainly by TNF-alpha, IL-1 and IL-6.
 These are termed endogenous pyrogens.
 These cytokines are a part of the innate immune system and cause the increase in the thermoregulatory set-point in the hypothalamus.
 Fever is generally beneficial because pathogens grow better at lower temperatures and adaptive immune responses are more intense at elevated temperatures.
 In this case, the initial inflammatory cytokine cascade allowed HIV to replicate.